henry4j/-08152014/man/ml.md

 #### What Is Statistical Learning?

+* In essence, statistical learning refers to a set of approaches for estimating f and tools for evaluating estimates.
+  * Why Estimate? predict

 \- | data set consists | Advertising
 --- | --- | ---
 predictors/features | input variables X; independent variables | TV, radio, & newspaper budgets